isaacg1/fort/fort.md

 ## New board game: Fort

-Fort is a new territory-control game that I've invented, in the style of Go or Paper tactics.
+Fort is a new territory-control game that I've invented, in the style of Go or Paper Tactics.

 ### How to play the game